Energy Efficiency Standards

 Non-regulated utilities must include in their biennial plan an evaluation of their program performance over the previous two-year plan.

 Cost-effectiveness testing for Iowa utilities is part of their energy efficiency planning process.
-Iowa requires that utilities evaluate the cost-effectiveness of their planned programs using the Societal Cost Test, as well as the Program Administrator Cost Test, the Ratepayer Impact Measure and the Participant Cost Test.
-Utilities must provide a justification for any program with a benefit-cost ratio of less than 1.0 on the Societal Cost Test, and the portfolio must meet an overall ratio of 1.0.
+Iowa requires that utilities evaluate the cost-effectiveness of their planned programs using the Total Resource Cost Test (primary test), as well as the Societal Cost Test, the Utility Cost Test, the Ratepayer Impact Measure and the Participant Cost Test.
+Utilities must provide a justification for any program with a benefit-cost ratio of less than 1.0 on the Total Resource Cost Test, and the portfolio must meet an overall ratio of 1.0.

 Net vs. Gross